zouw2/gClinBiomarker/README.md

 host="https://github.roche.com/api/v3")
 ```

-Note that on bce, the default R is from an older version.
+Note that on bce (r.bas.roche.com), the default R is from an older version.
 To install, type

 ```r
 install_github("RPackages/gClinBiomarker",